 - Have ready a buttered or sprayed 8-inch square pan lined with parchment paper.

 - Heat peanut butter and butter until you can mix them.
-I use the microwave.
+I use the microwave and a large mixing bowl.
+If you used a small container, transfer the mixture to a large bowl.

-- Add oats, salt, cookies, sugar, and HALF the chopped chocolate to the peanut butter mixture.
+- Stir in the oats, salt, ground cookies, sugar, and chocolate chips to the peanut butter mixture.

 - Put it in the prepared pan, covering it as even and as smooth as possible.
 You might aid yourself with the back of a spoon that is lightly dipped in water.